guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

 The micro-average F1 score serves as the primary evaluation metric.
 The "yes" label is considered the positive class for each item in the Insomnia rules.

 - **Subtask 2B: Evidence-Based Classification**
-The alignment of text spans provided by participants with the reference spans from the clinical notes is assessed using BLEU and ROUGE metrics.
+The alignment of text spans provided by participants with the reference spans from the clinical notes is assessed using macro-average ROUGE-L scores.

 ## Annotations